cambrozak/bpl001/doc/04-followup.md

 of moving electrons into your house; be they turned by nuclear, coal, wind, hydro, hand-crank (like the one in class) or even donkeys!

-The Marble Run metaphor provided a simple example of what's happening physically when electrons move and set the foundation for understanding the concept of [Voltage as the force that kicks electrons causing movement which is Current](http://i.imgur.com/p2dDviT.jpg).
+The Marble Run model provided a simple example of what's happening physically when electrons move and set the foundation for understanding the concept of [Voltage as the force that kicks electrons causing movement which is Current](http://i.imgur.com/p2dDviT.jpg).
 This is the foundation of
 Electronics and the lifeblood of all robots.